 Process for a Felony Case

 Sometimes it helps to know what you face when charged with a felony crime in the San Fernando Court system.
 This section is meant to give you a feel for what you are up against so you are not caught by surprise when you enter the court system.
 It does not cover every situation but is a good starting point in your mission to rid yourself of the criminal system.
-I suggest you also supplement your education on the criminal legal system by meeting with a criminal defense attorney who has had success in the court your case is pending.
+I suggest you supplement your education on the criminal legal system by meeting with a criminal defense attorney who has had success in the court in your pending case.

 Once a person is arrested, they either post bail, in which case they are given a future court date approximately 30 days ahead, or they stay in custody and appear in court within a couple of days.
 This could be longer than the weekend or a holiday is involved.